I know you’ve heard of Facebook Messenger marketing. I know you’ve heard of chatbots. And you may have wondered are chatbots as amazing as they say?

 I often add comment guards to high-performing posts, then I boost that post to cast a wider net.
 Doing this gives me exponentially more contacts, and it’s incredibly cheap.

 Because Messenger is such an effective marketing platform, I strongly suggest collecting leads wherever you can.

 One great place to do this is on your landing pages using a send to messenger button.

 Instead of a traditional landing page with a form and email signup, add the contacts to Messenger.

 You’ll have a far higher success rate, more functionality, and a better user experience.

 Dropping a simple chatbot widget on your website is easy.

-When you have a Messenger chat widget on your website, anyone who wants to can engage with you — i.e. your chatbot — at any time.
+When you have a Messenger chat widget on your website, anyone can engage with you — i.e. your chatbot — at any time.